sobopla/Object-oriented-javascript-bikes-and-stations/README.md

 ### Release 1:  Station Capacity
 As it currently stands, our stations will continue taking bikes regardless of how many bikes they already hold.
 Make our model more accurate by giving each station a capacity; for example, one station might be able to store 30 bikes and another only 10.
-Once a station has a capacity, it should only take bikes if it's not already full.
+Once a station has reached capacity, it should only take bikes if it's not already full.
+Consider an edge case: what would happen if a group tried to return 5 bikes at the same time?
+Here is a good time to consider raising a JavaScript [Error][].

 Write tests that describe these new behaviors.